muzzamilr/design-tokens-blog/design-tokens-blog.md

 In this article, we will be discussing the Design Tokens and their Integration with the newly released version 5 of Ant Design.

 Design Tokens are generally all the values needed to construct and maintain a UI.
-Design tokens can include color, typography, spacing etc. For example if there is color green specificully used by Starbucks, their designers will tokenize the hex value of that color e.g starbucks_green.
+Design tokens can include color, typography, spacing, etc. For example, if there is the color green specifically used by Starbucks, their designers will tokenize the hex value of that color e.g, starbucks_green.
 Now they can use this token in the whole UI design.
-In future if Starbucks want to change the shade of their color green or even completely replace the color green, designer can just change the value of color starbucks_green token and it will reflect to the whole UI design.
+In the future, if Starbucks wants to change the shade of their color green or even completely replace the color green, a designer can just change the value of the color starbucks_green token and it will reflect in the whole UI design.

-Disclaimer: This hands-on guide is based on a paid product and requires beginner to intermediate skill set in Ant Design and React.
+Disclaimer: This hands-on guide is based on a paid product and requires a beginner to intermediate skill set in Ant Design and React.

 Ant Design v5 has shifted from less variables to token system.
 Now they have a ConfigProvider component which can be paired with design tokens for styling purpose.
 They have launced a new paid product named [Ant Design System for Figma](https://www.antforfigma.com/).
 This product will be mainly used for generating and exporting tokens from Figma and integrating those tokens with Ant Design.